Click on the plus sign + for more information

-The Academy of Nutrition and Dietetics Association states, “Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
+The world's largest organization of nutritional professionals, The Academy of Nutrition and Dietetics Association states, “Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 Well planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes."
-This is coming from the worlds largest organization of nutritional professionals.

 Where do you get your protein?

 All plants (including fruit) contain protein and you can get all of the 9 essential amino acids from plants (especially chia and hemp seeds).
 As long as you eat enough and a variety of plant foods, you will consume enough protein.
 "Any protein you get from an animal is simply recycled plant protein," says Dr. Milton Mills.
 Consider this, Americans take in twice the amount of the recommended daily value of protein and continue to rank as the most obese nation in the world.
 Excess protein is linked to osteoporosis, kidney stones, diabetes and cancer.
 Vegans actually have higher amounts of blood protein levels than omnivores.
 True protein deficiency is very uncommon in the western world especially when our supermarkets are packed with an abundance of plant foods.
 Our problems do not stem from a lack of food choices, they come from our lack of awareness and understanding of nutrition.
 The fact is, less than 3% of Americans get the recommended minimum adequate intake of fiber, so instead of asking where vegans get their protein from, first check to see if you're consuming enough fiber.
 Watch this video for more information.